brainlife/docs/docs/cli/install.md

 $ docker run -it brainlife/cli login
 ```

-If you don't want to keep typing `singularity run docker://brainlife/cli` everytime you run brainlife CLI, you can add this to your `~/.bashrc`
+If you don't want to keep typing `singularity run docker://brainlife/cli` every time you run brainlife CLI, you can add this to your `~/.bashrc`

 ```
 function bl {